 NordVPN provides the most reliable way to access Netflix content, no matter which country you’re in.
 The VPN service does an excellent job of maintaining open access to Netflix for its customers.

 In my experience with the provider, it offers consistently speedy connections and excellent device support, as well as top-notch customer support, privacy protections, and global server coverage.

-ExpressVPN’s average connection speeds continually come in at 80% or so of my ISP-provided speeds.
+NordVPN’s average connection speeds don’t usually slow me down much.
 This is particularly helpful when you’re working with the slower speeds found in Russia.

 All in all, Russian users should still find the speeds up to the streaming provider’s bandwidth requirements.

-ExpressVPN customers who have any problems with the service, Netflix-related or otherwise, can contact customer support via their handy 24/7 live support chat option.
+NordVPN customers who have any problems with the service, Netflix-related or otherwise, can contact customer support via their handy 24/7 support chat option.
 Users can also take advantage of their trouble ticket system and searchable support library.

 Global Server Coverage

 NordVPN respects a user’s internet privacy.
 This means there are no server logs to be found.
 Bitcoin is available as a subscription payment option, allowing users to protect their payment information from outsiders.

-When the vodka isn’t working anymore, and you need a “Suits” fix (yes, it has gotten that desperate), ExpressVPN has you covered.
+When the vodka isn’t working anymore, and you need a “Suits” fix (yes, it has gotten that desperate), NordVPN has you covered.